Colt Cabana: Personal life

 While at Western Michigan University, Colton became friends with Matt Cappotelli, who went on to participate in WWE Tough Enough.

-In February 2015, WWE doctor Christopher Amann filed a lawsuit against Colton and Phillip Brooks (CM Punk) for comments made during a November 2014 episode of the podcast.
+In February 2015, WWE doctor Christopher Amann filed a lawsuit against Colton and long-time friend Phillip Brooks (better known as CM Punk) for comments made during a November 2014 episode of Colton's Art of Wrestling podcast.
 Amann was seeking roughly $4 million in compensation and an undisclosed amount in punitive damages.
 In 2018, the case went to trial, where a jury ruled in favor of Colton and Brooks.

-In August 2018, Colton filed a lawsuit against Brooks, alleging breach of contract and fraud due to Brooks' alleged agreement and later refusal to pay Colton's legal fees for the Amann suit.
+Later that year, Colton filed a lawsuit against Brooks, alleging breach of contract and fraud due to Brooks' alleged agreement and later refusal to pay Colton's legal fees for the Amann suit.
 Colton sought $200,000 in damages and an additional $1 million in punitive damages.
-Brooks filed a counterclaim against Colton for $600,000 and additional fees the following June.
-Both lawsuits were settled and dismissed in September 2019.
-According to PWInsider, the settlement involved no financial compensation.
+Brooks filed a counterclaim against Colton for $600,000 and additional fees in June 2019.
+Both lawsuits were settled and dismissed in September 2019, which PWInsider stated involved no financial compensation.